Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 Portugal is like the Azulejo Museum.
 Many buildings in Lisbon and throughout the country are covered in glazed tiles.

-The Azulejo Museum, with its many striking examples, is located outside the city's historical center, but it is worth setting aside time for a visit.
+The Azulejo Museum, with its many striking examples, is located outside the city's historical center, but it is worth setting aside time for a visit for you Lisbon, Portugal, tour.
 By visiting the museum, you become acquainted with Portugal's culture.

 One of the exhibition's most striking details is the beautiful chapel.
 The architect created it with shining gold ornaments, blue and white tiles, and a carved wooden ceiling.